tgrecojs/logseq/logseq/version-files/base/pages/November 27th - Zack Horn.md

+### Goal

+Get to know Zach a little more, his background, time at akash
+- #### What they are looking for specially?
+	- Docs working group meeting is tomorrow so I'm excited to dive in.
+What should i expect?
 	-
-- ### Goal
+-

-  Get to know Zach a little more, his background, time at akash
 - tags: #Akash, Akash-wgs, #jobs
 -